TransferWare/epc/README.md

 EPC itself consists of:
 1. a PL/SQL library to be installed in the database
-2. the C library (-lepc)
+2. the C library (-lepc) and headers
-3. an IDL compiler
+3. an interface definition language (IDL) compiler to parse interface descriptions
-4. C headers

 Follow these installation steps: